luigisabbetti/smartip/README.md

 You can also call SmartTip and pass it different parameters.

-Available options:
+Available options: <br />
 xDirection: Left and Right.
-Default: Right
+Default: Right <br />
 yDirection: Top and Bottom.
-Default: Bottom
+Default: Bottom <br />
-Position (x,y values): Default 10, 10
+Position (x,y values): Default 10, 10 <br />

 Example: